|

 They even promised not to clear cut the property!
 It was

+supposed to be a "sustainable forestry" operation.
 Fast forward to 2004!
 Hankle is in a partnership with Troy

 Sand & Gravel to develop a massive hard rock mining